mrriad009/CA-Project-/Weekly Progress/week5/readme.md

     std::cout << std::endl;
 }
 ```

+- **Memory Initialization:**
+We store data in the data segment, stack segment, and heap segment.
+- **Memory Operations:**
+The program loads operands from the data segment for the instructions and executes them using the ALU.
+- **Memory Display:**
+The memory.printMemory() function is used to display the contents of all memory segments at the beginning of the program.

 ## Assembler
 The Assembler converts assembly language instructions into machine code (binary).
 This project uses a simple method that converts a few predefined instructions (MOV, ADD, SUB) into binary opcodes.